megamsys/docs.megam.io/_gettingstarted/system_requirements.md

 | Storage Node                    | A storage node to power High Availability & Storage Solutions                                   | > 1                            |
 | Failover Node                   | A compute node that is on idle, it is utilized for high availability when a compute node fails. | > 1 for every 10 compute nodes |

+---

 ## Typical setup:

 You need at-least 2 servers to support compute, storage and containers.
-Please refer [Topology](http://docs.megam.io/gettingstarted/system_requirements/#lvm) section for more details.*
+Please refer [Topology](http://docs.megam.io/gettingstarted/system_requirements/#topology ) section for more details.

 ## Hardware Requirements